Wi-Fi Direct is a wireless communication technology

 4. Compatible With Legacy Wi-Fi Devices

-It is also important to mention that Wi-Fi Direct is also backward compatible.
-Wi-Fi Direct devices will be able to communicate with legacy Wi-Fi devices or non-Wi-Fi Direct devices.
+It is also important to mention that this technology is also backward compatible.
+Equipped or compatible devices will be able to communicate with legacy Wi-Fi devices or non-Wi-Fi Direct devices.
 For example, a laptop or smartphone equipped with a Wi-Fi Direct chip can establish a connection with devices such as printers or monitors that have old chips based on wireless local-area networking standards.

 5. Secure Connectivity

 Connections established through Wi-Fi Direct are protected by WPA2 security protocol and certification.
 Also, although connections are direct, a user cannot randomly connect to another enabled device because this wireless technology uses key-based encryption and authentication methods that are similar to Bluetooth technology.
 Users need to undergo a setup process to establish a connection via this technology.
 Nonetheless, these features offer substantial security for average users.
-Take note that future Wi-Fi Direct devices will feature WPA3 that provides better security measures than WPA2.
+Take note that equipped or compatible devices in the future will feature WPA3 that provides better security measures than WPA2.

 Cons: Limitations and Disadvantages of Wi-Fi Direct